MultiQC/MultiQC/docs/modules.md

 for any pull-requests.

 ## Code formatting

-> If you're used to this, the short version is: use [pre-commit](https://pre-commit.com/)

 In addition to testing MultiQC functionality, the MultiQC code base is also checked for consistency and formatting.